benpickles/js-model/README.markdown

 # js-model

-Built on top of [jQuery](http://jquery.com/), js-model is a library that enables you to work with models in your JavaScript.
+js-model is a library that allows you to work with models in your JavaScript.

 ## In brief